polirritmico/force-xdg/README.md

 ### With KDE:

+XDG-Wrapper works great with KDE, simply edit the program launcher:

 1. Open `kmenuedit` (Right click on KDE menu → Edit applications).
-2. Find the program in the **Search bar**, e.g. _"Audacity"_, and click on it.
+2. Find the program with the **Search bar** and click on its icon.
 3. In the **Command** section add xdg-wrapper before the binary.
-For Audacity:

-Command before:
+4. Save.
+5. Launch the program from the KDE menu or Krunner.

+For example lets config _Audacity_:

+On `kmenuedit`, search for _"Audacity"_ and click the proper result.
+The command section reads this:

 ```
 env UBUNTU_MENUPROXY=0 audacity %F
 ```

-Command after:
+It has a "env variable", then the program, and finally a "place holder".
+Just add xdg-wrapper before the command will do the trick:

 ```
 env UBUNTU_MENUPROXY=0 xdg-wrapper audacity %F
 ```
-4. Save
-5. Launch the program from the KDE menu or Krunner.